Open Enrollment 2025: Everything You Need to Know

 Keep It Simple

 Keep emails about open enrollment short and sweet, and ensure the language you’re using is easy to understand.
-If using HR software, make all related benefits documentation available to your employees to answer their questions.
+If using HR software, make all related benefits documentation available to your employees so they can answer their questions.

 Use Available Resources